 If you have additional questions about the MSP scholarship application process, please contact the MSP contact person for the University of Twente.

-If you are considered eligible for consideration for MSP funding by the University of Twente you will receive a link a web-form (DELTA) for the formal MSP application process.
+If you are considered eligible for consideration for MSP funding by the University of Twente, you will receive a link to a web-form (DELTA) for the formal MSP application process.
 Before you start filling out the registration form, please read the registration instructions for candidates carefully.

-When you apply using the candidate registration form, it is essential to have all required, aforementioned documents readily available.
+When you apply using the candidate registration form, it is essential to have all the required aforementioned documents readily available.
 Please make sure you have the following documents at hand:

 - Copy of Identity card or passport (valid for the entire application process)

 - Motivation (see format above)

 It is not possible to save your application or return to it at a later stage.
 Once the institute MSP deadline is passed, applications will be longer considered.